 Criminals George Clooney and Quentin Tarantino stumble into a vampire bar and mayhem ensues.
 There’s a nice mix of brew including a Bud bow tie noen, a bright green Mickey’s sign and a great Lone Star six pack.
 We also spot Harvey Keitel, Juliette Lewis, Tom Savini and Danny Trejo with the fake brand Cerveza Chango.

 After a horrible car wreck and coma, Christopher Walken awakens with the ability to see the future in this film based on the Stephen King novel.
-I wonder if he knew that Budweiser would change its name to ‘America’ for the summer of 2016.
+I wonder if he saw the whole Bruce Jenner thing coming.
+Anyhoo, he abbeers with a couple bottles of Budweiser on the kitchen table and a bottle of Michelob with Anthony Zerbe.

 In this Stephen King thriller, a rabid St. Bernard named ‘Cujo’ terrorizes a small town.
 Ed Lauter (“Longest Yard”) and Mills Watson (“Up in Smoke”) are spotted with cans of Olympia, Hamm’s and Budweiser before being mauled by the title character.